Captain-Cheesecake/Project-TJ/README.md

-then select the advanced option now down to audio and then force to 3.5mm jack (this helps if you are using a permanent case that will make it harder to change later) now tap right key twice to get to finish and your done
+then select the advanced option now down to audio and then force to 3.5mm jack (this helps if you are using a permanent case that will make it harder to change later) now tap right key twice to get to finish and you're done

 ----------------------------------------------------------------------------------